readbeyond/aeneas/docs/source/libtutorial.rst

   and properly dispose of them in your code.
 * Wherever possible, ``NumPy`` views are used to avoid data copying.
   Similarly, built-in ``NumPy`` functions are used to improve run time.
-* To avoid numerical issues, always use :class:`~aeneas.timevalue.TimeValue` to hold time values with arbitrary precision.
+* To avoid numerical issues, always use :class:`~aeneas.exacttiming.TimePoint` to hold time values with arbitrary precision.
-  Note that doing so incurs in a negligible execution slow down, because the heaviest computations are done with integer ``NumPy`` indices and arrays and the transformation to :class:`~aeneas.timevalue.TimeValue` takes place only when the sync map is output to file.
+  Note that doing so incurs in a negligible execution slow down, because the heaviest computations are done with integer ``NumPy`` indices and arrays and the transformation to :class:`~aeneas.exacttiming.TimePoint` takes place only when the sync map is output to file.